FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 If you still want to create something from scratch while something already exist, always ask yourself: what would make people use my solution intead of the one that is already there?
 What addition do my software add to research community?

+Finally, what do you expect to produce?
+What output?
+What kind of documentation?

 ### Human and Technical ressouces

 Once you have a good idea of what you want to create, the next step is to identify who is in charge of it.
 Identify team members (P.I, RSE, Postdoc, PhD student, Data scientist) and their roles in the development of the tool.
 It is often useful to extend these distribution of roles to other aspects of the project, such as data management & publication (scienctif onces and more technical ones).
-Not everybody has the same role nor the same interests so the distribution of roles is crucial.
-It is also important to make sure that everbody gets credited when the work is done.
+While it is often complicated, try to mitigate the bus factor **[link to bus factor TBD]**.
+Finally, It is also important to make sure that everbody gets credited when the work is done.
 Discussing these aspects beforehand will potentialy avoid some painfuly difficult discussion (and frustration) down the line.

 On the technical side, it is important to identify technical resources, e.g. computing environement, High Performance Computing platform, that might be available.
 You might not see their need at first, but as the development goes on, if you know what support you can get from your own institution it is always interesting to know where they are and how accessible they are (some might need financing!).